-This preparation helps to ensure an efficient conversation and communicates that the organization values its volunteers.
+This preparation helps to ensure an efficient conversation and communicates that the organization values its volunteers by being prepared.

 The goal is to make the applicant feel comfortable and relaxed so they are more inclined to be themselves.

-Give them an approximate time for the interview to begin and end.
-Most people won’t be comfortable asking but it is good to let them know what they can expect.
+- Give them an approximate time for the interview to begin and end.
+Most people won’t ask but it is good to let them know what they can expect.

-Keep in mind that this is a volunteer position so try to avoid making it feel like an inquisition.
+Keep in mind that this is a volunteer position so try to avoid making it feel like a job interview.

 Example Volunteer Interview Questions

-- How long have you been involved with ABC Organization?
+- How long have you been attending ABC Church?

 - Please tell me how you learned of this volunteer position.

-- Tell me why you would like to volunteer for ABC Organization.
+- Tell me why you would like to volunteer for ABC Church.

 - Why are are interested in this particular volunteer position?